 Lightning talks are so fast-paced, there’s no time for your questions.
 Or is there?!

-Around 10:33am (give or take a minute) we’ll hand the stage over to you for your 60-second hot take.
-You’ll have just heard from five presenters, and now it’s time to add your hot_reaction_.gif — Start by saying “This is more of a statement, not a question” (SNAQ, get it?) to be sure of a warm reception.
+Before lunch we’ll hand the mic over to you for your 60-second hot take, or question you’d like to talk to people about throughout the afternoon.
+You’ll have just heard from some great presenters throughout the morning and now it’s time to add your hot_reaction_.gif — Start by saying “This is more of a statement, not a question” (SNAQ, get it?) to be sure of a warm reception.